Top 4 Fiberglass Pool Problems and Solutions

 Problem #3: Pool Walls Bulging

-Tens of thousands of fiberglass pools have been installed with sand backfill without incident, and we know of many sand backfilled pools that were fine as well.
-But when the right (or wrong) circumstances align, fiberglass pool walls can bulge.
+Tens of thousands of fiberglass pools have been installed with sand backfill without incident, but when the right (or wrong) circumstances align, fiberglass pool walls can bulge.

 Question: What happens to sand when it becomes saturated with water?
 It liquefies.